| |

 The Book of Magic (2021)

-Many of us either saw the film or read the original novel, Practical Magic, and there is something truly lovely about knowing the modern generation of Owen’s witches and then tracing their lineage back.
-Release order allows you to first have some investment in the generation of witches that the series is mainly focused on and then learn about their family history, the aunt’s circumstances, and the story behind Sally and Gillian’s parents and grandparents.
-On the other hand, chronological order flows seamlessly from the original Owens witches to the modern practitioners, providing a solid foundation and understanding of their family curse and generational patterns.
-I, however, find release order to be the most fun.
+Many of us either saw the film or read the original novel, Practical Magic, and there is something truly lovely about reading the series in release order–knowing the modern generation of Owen’s witches and then tracing their lineage back.
+Release order allows you to first have some investment in the generation of witches that the series is mainly focused on and then learn about their family history.
+It sets the stage for you to understand the family curse, it makes learning about the aunt’s history more exciting, and makes the story behind Sally and Gillian’s parents and grandparents far more surprising.
+On the other hand, chronological order flows seamlessly from the original Owens witches to the modern practitioners.
+This provides a solid foundation for understanding their family curse and generational patterns.
+Personally, however, I find release order to be the most fun!

 What are the Practical Magic Books About?

-The Practical Magic books follow the lives of the descendants of a witch named Maria Owens while they navigate a family curse placed by Maria.
-Maria, who was betrayed in love, cast a spell against all in her bloodline in order to protect them from love in the future.
-This, however, is only a small piece of her exciting life story.
-While her intentions were good, later generations of Owens witches deal with great suffering and loss due to their family curse.
-It causes them to make great and heart-wrenching sacrifices; they often lose themselves attempting to reverse the curse, or else reject their magic and love altogether.
+The Practical Magic books follow the lives of the descendants of a witch named Maria Owens while they navigate a family curse placed on them by Maria.
+Maria, who was betrayed in love, cast a spell against all in her bloodline in order to protect them.
+While her intentions were good, later generations of Owens witches deal with great suffering and loss due to this curse.
+It causes them to make great and heart-wrenching sacrifices; they often lose parts of themselves attempting to reverse the curse; or else they reject their magic and love altogether.

 The witches we are most familiar with, Jet and Franny, and Sally and Gillian, share some striking resemblances that continue through the bloodline.
-We often discover, even in their extended family, that two sisters are born to each family, one with red or blonde hair and one with black, one is very rational while the other is more free-spirited, and they most always suffer a tragic loss early in life.
-While Maria’s curse causes them great pain, we also see the strength and resolve the curse brings out of them.
-They are each forced to face deep truths about their patterns and emotions in order to heal; they learn to embrace their true power; and ultimately come to acknowledge the strengths that come from being powerful and different.
+Even in their extended family, there are usually two sisters born to each couple, one with red or blonde hair and one with black.
+One sister is very rational while the other is more free-spirited, and they most always suffer a tragic loss early in life.
+While Maria’s curse causes them great pain, we also see the strength and resolve that the curse brings out of them.
+They are each forced to face deep truths about their patterns and emotions in order to heal; they learn to embrace their true power; and ultimately come to acknowledge the strengths that come from being powerful, different, and accepting love into their lives.

 There is no remedy for love but to love more.